ClickHouse/ClickHouse/docs/en/operations/table_engines/graphitemergetree.md

 For a description of request parameters, see [request description](../../query_language/create.md#query_language-queries-create_table).

 A table for the Graphite date should have the following columns:

 - Column with the metric name (Graphite sensor).
-Data type: String.
+Data type: `String`.
 - Column with the time for measuring the metric.
-Data type: DateTime.
+Data type: `DateTime`.
 - Column with the value of the metric.
-Data type: Any numeric.
+Data type: any numeric.
 - Column with the version of the metric with the same name and time of measurement.
-Data type: Any numeric.
+Data type: any numeric.

     ClickHouse saves the rows with the highest version or the last written if versions are the same.
 Other rows are deleted during the merge of data parts.